 #13: Walk more frequently: Say you always walk 5 miles a day.
 The nutrition of those walks changes based on how those miles are clumped.
 Do you always walk once per day, and then sit for extended periods of time around those 5 miles?
 Take one 2-mile and then a 3-mile walk later.
 Take five 1-mile walks, with at least an hour in between each.
 Breaking up repetitive geometry has shown to change arterial function, so while an extended bout of exercise provides one set of positive outcomes, there are others you are missing because you’re doing all your movement at once.
 Tip: For one week, challenge yourself to take a 5 minute walk every hour.
 Bonus: You'll probably end up walking farther as well.

-Check out my Instagram account for images and more tips on how you can stack your life for more movement, without compromising other areas of your life.
+Check out my Instagram account for images and more tips on how you can stack your life for more movement, without cutting in to other areas of your life.

 Listen to Episode 32 of the Katy Says podcast--Gait Lab--for more ways to get more out of your walk!